PlanQK/planqk-platform-docs/platform_instructions/knowledge_platform.md

 Whether the information about a data pool is misleading or the attached file has some error in it: These points should be addressed in the Discussion Tab.
 To provide access to the data pool itself, you need to invite users in the members tab and assign a corresponding role to them (for reference, look at the corresponding section for algorithms [here](#permissions)).

-## qAI Apps
+## Quantum apps
-Once you have implemented an algorithm, e.g., for a certain use case, you can share it with the community as qAI app.
+Once you have implemented an algorithm, e.g., for a certain use case, you can share it with the community as Quantum app (formerly known as qAI app).
-You may wonder what is the difference between ["implementations"](#implementations) and qAI apps?
+You may wonder what is the difference between ["implementations"](#implementations) and Quantum apps?
-While implementations are the source code of an implemented algorithm that can be run as a job on the platform, qAI apps comprise the implementation of the algorithm and all other required software components such as databases, graphical user interfaces, communication middleware, and more.
+While implementations are the source code of an implemented algorithm that can be run as a job on the platform, Quantum apps comprise the implementation of the algorithm and all other required software components such as databases, graphical user interfaces, communication middleware, and more.
-QAI apps are provided as "qAI App Packages" (QAAs) that contain the application component artifacts as well as a [TOSCA](../third_party/tosca.html) deployment model.
+Quantum apps are provided as "Quantum App Packages" (QAAs) that contain the application component artifacts as well as a [TOSCA](../third_party/tosca.html) deployment model.
 This self-contained archive can be processed by any standard-compliant TOSCA engine to deploy the entire application locally or in the cloud.
-This allows qAI applications to be deployed independently of the PlanQK platform.
+This allows Quantum apps to be deployed independently of the PlanQK platform.

 ### Create a Quantum Application Archive (QAA)
 The third-party tool OpenTOSCA can be used to create and process QAAs.